-Europe comprises more than 731 million people in 48 states.
-The wealth of these states varies widely, but in general terms the poorest are well above the world average in per capita GDP and living standards.
-This makes Europe the most important retail region worldwide.
+Europe consists of more than 741 million people living in 48 states.
+Their wealth varies greatly, but overall the poorest of these states still rank well above the world average of GDP per capita and general living standards.
+Therefore, Europe is often named the most important retail region worldwide.

-The indisputable number one is German Lidl owner Schwarz-Gruppe, with a turnover of €79 billion.
-Metro Group, Tesco, and Carrefour follow next, all of them with turnovers of more than €50 billion.
+The indisputable number one is the German Schwarz-Gruppe(owner of Lidl), with a turnover of €79 billion.
+They are followed by the Metro Group, Tescoand Carrefour, who all reported a yearly revenue exceeding €50 billion.

-Remarkable exceptions to the food rule include Ikea, Euronics, and pure online retailers Amazon and Otto.
-Online retailing has experienced the highest growth in sales in recent years, with annual increases of up to +40% in the case of Amazon.
-Growth will slow down in the coming years, but the company is expected to double up its turnover value in 3-4 years, and eventually surpass Schwarz-Gruppe as the biggest retailer in Europe by 2021.
+Ikea, Euronics and online retailers Amazon and Otto are examples of companies outside the food sector with revenue comparable to the food merchants named above.
+Online retailing has experienced the highest growth in sales in the recent years, with an annual increase of up to 40% for Amazon alone.
+Even though this growth will almost certainly slow down in the coming years, Amazon is expected to double its turnover in 3 to 4 years.
+This would mean that they will surpass the Schwarz-Gruppe as the biggest retailer in Europe by 2021.

-On the right, we present the top 25 retailers in turnover value in Europe.
+At the right hand side of this page we present the top 25 European retailers by turnover value.

 For other top 10 retail rankings see: France, Germany, Italy, Netherlands, Spain and UK.